pawanrajsingh2088/Java-Minor-Projects/WordProbabilityCalculator/README.md

 # Word Probability Calculator

-This repository contains three implementations of a Word Probability Calculator in different programming languages: Java.
+This repository contains implementation of a Word Probability Calculator in  Java.
 The calculator analyzes a collection of text documents, calculates the probability of each word occurring, and displays the top 5 words with their probabilities and counts.

 ## Java Implementation